IORoot/github-action__puppeteer--demo/README.md

-# Deploy the instagram scheduler
+# Run Puppeteer scripts with a github runner.